-At Johns Hopkins All Children’s Hospital, we are dedicated to the safety, health and well-being of our patients.
+We are dedicated to the safety, health and well-being of our patients and staff.
 Protecting the infants, children and teens in our care is at the heart of all that we do.
 This includes protecting our patients from communicable diseases such as influenza (flu).

 This website provides some basic information for the Johns Hopkins All Children's Hospital community.
-We have also included the new Johns Hopkins All Children's Hospital Influenza Vaccination policy and a list of Frequently Asked Questions (FAQs).
+We have also included the Johns Hopkins All Children's Hospital Influenza Vaccination policy, which was updated on Sept.
+7, 2020.

 Employees (Including Employed Physicians)

-Every Johns Hopkins All Children's Hospital employee must receive the flu vaccine from Employee Health Services or submit proof of immunization from a flu shot received off campus by November 20, 2019.
+Every Johns Hopkins All Children's Hospital employee must receive the flu vaccine at scheduled events on campus or submit proof of immunization from a flu shot received off campus by Nov.
+20, 2020.

 The vaccine is mandatory for all employees except those with an approved exemption based on certain medical conditions or on the basis of sincerely held religious beliefs.
-A religious exception request must be submitted by November 1, 2019 to Stephen Adams at firstname.lastname@example.org or Liz Bayron at email@example.com in Employee Relations.
-A medical exception request must be submitted to Employee Health Services by November 1, 2019.
+A religious exception request must be submitted by November 10, 2020 to the HR Business Partner for your area: Stephen Adams at firstname.lastname@example.org, Liz Bayron at email@example.com or Cassandra Carmestro at firstname.lastname@example.org.
+A medical exemption request must be submitted to Occupational Health by November 10, 2020.

 Students and Trainees

-Any medical students, nursing students or allied health students and trainees must receive the vaccine before they can participate in training at Johns Hopkins All Children's Hospital at any time before November 20, 2019.
+Medical students, nursing students, allied health students and trainees must receive the annual flu vaccine before they can participate in on-campus training at Johns Hopkins All Children's Hospital during the 2020-2021 flu season.